Expand Your Skills and Knowledge With General Education Courses

 - Propose solutions for scientific or social problems.

 - Discover what the Bible says and how it shapes the way you think about yourself and others.

 - Foster a Christian worldview and relate to God’s past, present, and future redemptive work.

 What Can General Education Courses Do For You?

-With programs like our New York and Washington Fellowships, you have the opportunity to pursue internships with some of the largest companies and organizations in the world, like Ralph Lauren, the U.S. Congress, Fox News, Broadway, the National Park Service, the American Psychological Association, and the Metro Police Department.
+With programs like our New York City and Washington Fellowships, you have the opportunity to pursue internships with some of the largest companies and organizations in the world, like Ralph Lauren, the U.S. Congress, Fox News, Broadway, the National Park Service, the American Psychological Association, and the Metropolitan Police Department.